Triality: General formulation

 where each e_{i} corresponds to the identity element in V. The non-degeneracy condition now implies that V is a composition algebra.
 It follows that V has dimension 1, 2, 4 or 8.
-If further F = R and the form used to identify V with its dual is positively definite, then V is a Euclidean Hurwitz algebra, and is therefore isomorphic to R, C, H or O.
+If further F = R and the form used to identify V with its dual is positive definite, then V is a Euclidean Hurwitz algebra, and is therefore isomorphic to R, C, H or O.

 Conversely, composition algebras immediately give rise to trialities by taking each V_{i} equal to the algebra, and contracting the multiplication with the inner product on the algebra to make a trilinear form.

 An alternative construction of trialities uses spinors in dimensions 1, 2, 4 and 8.
 The eight-dimensional case corresponds to the triality property of Spin(8).